goplus/gop/README.md

 ### Rational number: bigint, bigrat, bigfloat

+We introduce rational number as native Go+ types.
+We use -r suffix as a rational constant.
+For example, (1r << 200) means a big int whose value is equal to 2<sup>200</sup>.
+And 4/5r means the rational constant 4/5.

 ```go
 a := 1r << 65   // bigint, large than int64
 b := 4/5r       // bigrat